Fort Arbuthnot |

 Charleston Arsenal (2)

-A state arsenal located at Marion Square (also known as Citadel Green) and Hutson Street.
-Also known as the Old Citadel, it was built sometime after an attempted slave uprising in 1822 to house state troops and arms.
-It became the Citadel Military Academy in 1843.
-It was occupied by Federal troops from 1865 to 1882.
+A state arsenal located adjacent to Marion Square (also known as Citadel Green).
+Later known as the Old Citadel, it was built in response to an earlier attempted slave uprising in 1822, to house state troops and arms.
+Completed in 1832, it became the Citadel Military Academy in 1843.
+It was occupied by Federal troops during Reconstruction until 1882.
 The school reopened in 1882, but moved to its present site in 1922.
-Housed state government offices until the 1990's.
-Renovated in 1994 as a hotel.
+The building then housed state government offices until the 1990's.
+Renovated in 1994 as the Embassy Suites Hotel, at 337 Meeting Street.
 See also INFO and PHOTOS from SC Dept. of Archives and History

 Charleston Arsenal (3)

-A Federal arsenal near Ashley Ave. and Mill Street.
+A Federal arsenal on Ashley Ave. at Bee Street.
 It served as a storage place for weapons, ordnance, and ammunition.
 The arsenal produced a considerable amount of artillery and small arms ammunition during the Mexican-American War and up to the Civil War.
 Captured by CSA in December 1860, it was re-occupied by Union forces in February 1865.
-Sold in 1888 to Porter Military Academy.
-The brick perimeter wall, the St. Luke's Chapel (former arsenal building), the Waring Library, and Colcock Hall (1862) still remain.
+Sold in 1880 to Porter Military Academy (named as such in 1888).
+The brick perimeter wall, the St. Luke's Chapel (1883) (former artillery shed enlarged with gothic roof), the Waring Historical Library (1894), and Colcock Hall (1862) (restored 2006) still remain.
 In 1963 the complex became part of the Medical University of South Carolina campus.

 (please see page 3 for Civil War Defenses of Charleston)